-Comment: When a dedicated outdoor air system provides ventilation air to a space consisting of different areas with different ventilation requirements, the design ventilation rate in cfm (L/s) is determined for each area.
-The rates are then added together to determine the total design ventilation rate for the system.
-When a system provides a mixture of outdoor air and recirculated return air to a space consisting of different areas with different ventilation requirements, the design ventilation rate in cfm (L/s) is determined for each area and the system outdoor air intake rate in cfm (L/s) is determined using Equation 6-1.
+Comment: When a dedicated outdoor air system provides ventilation air to a space consisting of different areas with different ventilation requirements, the design ventilation rate in cfm (L/s) is determined for each area using Equations 6-1 and 6-2.
+In the case of 100% outdoor air systems, the rates are then added together to determine the total design ventilation rate for the system per Equation 6-4.
+When a system provides a mixture of outdoor air and recirculated return air to a space consisting of different areas with different ventilation requirements, the design ventilation rate in cfm (L/s) is determined for each area and the system outdoor air intake rate in cfm (L/s) is determined in accordance with Section 6.2.5.